Cash Flow Analysis Explained: How to Review + Examples

 The net change in cash (2nd row from the bottom) is positive, but it’s far lower than expected.
 Why is that the case?
 Well, if we run through the steps described above we can find out.

-• Change in Accounts Receivable are slightly lower than expected.
+Net profit was higher than expected meaning that some combination of higher sales and lower expenses occurred. - •Change in Accounts Receivable are slightly lower than expected.
 If that were the only difference, we would see a larger increase in our final cash position.

-• Change in Accounts Receivable shows a large amount was paid out compared to the forecast.
+- •Change in Accounts Receivable shows a large amount was paid out compared to the forecast.
 We had expected to accrue more bills and leave them unpaid for the month—not to pay off outstanding debt.

 So, in this instance, the lower net change in cash came from paying more bills than expected (a negative change in AP vs a positive change).